pudo-attic/storyweb/README.md

 ## Installation

-Before you can install ``tmi``, the following dependencies are required:
+Before you can install ``storyweb``, the following dependencies are required:

 * A SQL database.
 While we recommend Postgres, the app can also run with other databases, such as SQLite.
 * ElasticSearch for full-text indexing.